team-monumental/monuments-and-memorials/docs/developer-resources.md

    1. Once installed, you need to do some configuration.
 You will first need to connect to the default postgres user.
 This can be tricky depending on operating system because some Unix installs expect you to make an actual `postgres` system user and connect using that.
 You can change this behavior by following [this guide](https://www.liquidweb.com/kb/change-postgresql-authentication-method-from-ident-to-md5/).

-   2. Once connected, change the password to password.
-Yep, really, password.
+   2. Once connected, change the password to `password`.
+Yep, really, `password`.
 Our hibernate config is shared by everyone, so it needs to be something basic like password.

       ```plsql
       \passwd